Hours & Attendance

 - Parents are asked to call the school office early by 9:00am on the morning of the first day of absence.
 The classroom teachers take attendance immediately after the bell rings.
 Late pupils should come to the office to get a late slip before going to class.

 Independent Study Plan for Planned Absences (NEW)

 - Your child's attendance matters.
 All students who are out on an unexcused absence, without and Independent Study Plan (ISP), will affect our school rating according to the state.
 When an ISP is put into place, the student is not considered absent and therefore it will not be an unexcused absence.

 - Menlo Park City School District is committed to offering students the very finest education, and our families and community the highest performing schools.
-By now you have heard that this year, due to changes in school ranking calculation, we are obligated to make changes to our attendance practices.
+Due to changes in school ranking calculation, we are obligated to make changes to our attendance practices.
 School attendance will be used this year as one of the indicators of a school's performance and ranking.